sjohann81/ucx-os/README.md

 ##### ucx_task_yield()

-- Yields que processor voluntarily (non-preemptive task reschedule), changing its state TASK_RUNNING to TASK_READY.
-A task invoking this function gives up execution and calls the scheduler.
+- On preemptive mode, blocks the current task, and puts the core in low power mode until its scheduling quantum expires.
+If the CPU does not support power down or sleep states, the core busy waits for the next scheduling quantum.
+On cooperative mode, yields que processor (non-preemptive task reschedule), changing its state TASK_RUNNING to TASK_READY.
+A task invoking this function gives up execution.
 As a consequence, it is rescheduled to run again in the future.

 ##### ucx_task_delay()